OpenTTD/grfcodec/doc/README.RPN.en.txt

 In RPN expressions, a previously defined variable (variables are defined by
 @@LET) may be used in place of any number, both in real sprites and in @@LET commands.
-Variables should be valid C identifiers, and are case sensitive.
+Variables should be valid C identifiers (first character must be A..Z, a..z or _, all others must be A..Z, a..z, 0..9 or _), and are case sensitive.
 Variables with 2 leading underscores are reserved for possible future use by NFORenum.